miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 ## Crowd Counting Via Sacle-adaptive Convolutional Nerual Network
-By ZHANG Lu and SHI Miaojing
+By ZHANG Lu, SHI Miaojing and CHEN Qiaobo
 This implementation is written by ZHANG Lu and SHI Miaojing.

 ### Introduction